View Dorinda Mitch's Obituary on www.swtimes.com/ and share memories

 Dorinda Mitch

+She was preceded in death by her husband, Robert Charles Mitch; one daughter, Lois Ann Alger; and both parents, Wayne and Leta (Roberts) Waldo.

-Memorial service will be 2 p.m.
-Thursday at Ocker Chapel in Alma.
+Memorial service will be at 2 p.m.
+Thursday, April 4, 2019, at Ocker Chapel in Alma, under the direction of Ocker Funeral Home in Alma.

-She is survived by a daughter, Marty Wasson of New Mexico; four sons, Russell Wasson of Miami, Okla., Joe Wasson of Mountainburg, Wayne Wasson of New Mexico and Bobby Mitch of Alma; two sisters, Evelyn Dempsey of Colorado Springs, Colo., and Rhama Gilbert of Roundrock, Texas; and several grandchildren and great-grandchildren.
+She is survived by one daughter, Marty Wasson of New Mexico; four brothers, Russell Wasson of Miami, Okla., Joe Wasson of Mountainburg, Wayne Wasson of New Mexico and Bobby Mitch of Alma; two sisters, Evelyn Dempsey of Colorado Springs, Colo., and Rhama Gilbert of Round Rock, Texas; and several grandchildren and greats.